PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-12 06:00:13
+Last updated: 2024-04-12 06:03:49
-Random Quote: Those called "fools" are the only ones brave enough to see the truth. - Rick Sanchez
+Random Quote: Morty: "Why don't you admit you don't want anyone else to be happy because you're a sad old fart?"Rick: "How do you saddle a fart?" - Rick Sanchez